-Around 16% of the UK population is aged over 65, with over 400,000 living in a care environment.
+Around 16% of the UK population is aged over 65, with over 400,000 living in a Care environment.
 The UK’s care estate comprises 5,500 different providers, operating 11,300 sites between them.

-Download our infographic, check the facts and discover how the procurement, recipes and automated nutrition modules in Caternet software offer an integrated solution to remain compliant and combat malnutrition.
+Gain the facts and discover how the procurement, recipes and automated nutrition modules in Caternet software offer an integrated solution to remain compliant and combat malnutrition.